lachappers/peculiar-portfolio/README.md

 - Ensuring `links` contain appropriate context, not just "click here"
 - Ensuring `forms` provide meaningful errors with helpful advice
-- Ensuring all `images` contain at least `alt=''` (to avoid screen readers announcing a confusing image name), but preferably appropriate alt text to describe the image to the user
+- Ensuring all `images` contain at least `alt=''` (to avoid screen readers announcing a confusing image name), but preferably appropriate alt text to describe the image to the user.

 ### WAI-ARIA